konantian/Craftsmanship-101/twelve-factors.md

 #### Logs

-- Logs are the stream of aggregated, time-ordered events collected from the output streams of all running processes and backing services.
+- Logs are the **stream** of aggregated, time-ordered events collected from the output streams of all **running processes** and **backing services**.
 - A twelve-factor app never concerns itself with routing or storage of its output stream.
-- In staging or production deploys, each process’ stream will be captured by the execution environment, collated together with all other streams from the app, and routed to one or more final destinations for viewing and long-term archival.
+- In staging or production deploys, each process’ stream will be captured by the **execution environment**, collated together with all other streams from the app, and routed to one or more final destinations for viewing and long-term archival.

 #### Admin Processes

 - One-off admin processes should be run in an **identical environment** as the regular long-running processes of the app.
 - The same **dependency isolation** techniques should be used on all process types.
-- Twelve-factor strongly favors languages which provide a REPL shell out of the box, and which make it easy to run one-off scripts.
+- Twelve-factor strongly favors languages which provide a **REPL shell** out of the box, and which make it easy to run one-off scripts.